 In the form editor, scroll down to the Queued progressive fields section, and drag over any field(s) you want to show in place of a contact's previously captured fields.
-The queued fields will appear in this order if a contact has known values for any of your progressive form fields.
+Queued fields will appear in this order if a contact has known values for any of your progressive form fields.

 Please note: it is not recommended to make the Email field progressive.
 Including an email field on every form allows contacts to update their email with a preferred address, creates a more consistent user experience, and prevents contact deduplication.

 In the left panel, click the Logic tab.